huggingface/blog/fine-tune-whisper.md

 padding is applied here since the inputs are of fixed dimension, the `input_features` are simply converted to PyTorch tensors).

-The `labels` on the other hand are un-padded.
+On the other hand, the `labels` are un-padded.
 We first pad the sequences to the maximum length in the batch using the tokenizer's `.pad` method.
 The padding tokens are then replaced by `-100` so that these tokens are **not** taken into account when computing the loss.
-We then cut the BOS token from the start of the label sequence as we append it later during training.
+We then cut the start of transcript token from the beginning of the label sequence as we append it later during training.

 We can leverage the `WhisperProcessor` we defined earlier to perform both the